savonet/book/workflow.md

 The transition function `f` simply adds the source of the ending track, which is faded out, together with the source of the beginning track, which is faded in.
-It is important that We set here the `normalize` argument of the `add` to `false`: otherwise the overall volume will be divided by two (because there are two sources) and we will hear a volume jump once the transition is over.
+It is important that we set here the `normalize` argument of the `add` to `false`: otherwise the overall volume will be divided by two (because there are two sources) and we will hear a volume jump once the transition is over.